EvidentlyCube/Kulkis/readme.md

 Kulkis is an arcade game about a ball bouncing up'n'down and destroying colorful blocks.
 It's a fun coffee-breaker that can be completed in a single sitting.

-This repository contains the freely available source code and assets for the game by [Retrocade.net](http://retrocade.net).
+This repository contains the freely available source code and assets for the game by [Evidently Cyue](https://www.evidentlycube.com) (formerly Retrocade.net).

 # General info